0xn3va/cheat-sheets/Web Application/CORS Misconfiguration/README.md

 Credentials are cookies, authorization headers or TLS client certificates.

-# CORS Misconfiguration
+# CORS misconfiguration

 Many modern websites use CORS to allow access from subdomains and trusted third parties.
 Their implementation of CORS may contain mistakes or be overly lenient to ensure that everything works, and this can result in exploitable vulnerabilities.

-## Generation the Access-Control-Allow-Origin Header
+## Generation the Access-Control-Allow-Origin header

 No browsers actually support a space-separated list of origins (the specification suggests this), like: